Vespula rufa

 Vespula rufa, commonly known as the red wasp, is a social wasp species belonging to the genus Vespula.
-It is found in northern and central Europe, parts of Asia, and northern parts of North America.
+It is found in northern and central Europe and parts of Asia.
 Vespula rufa is characterised by red-brown markings and body segmentation, with the appearance varying amongst the different roles of individuals in the species.
 These wasps build small nests in dry banks underground that are not far below the surface.
 The colony cycle begins in the fall.
 Vespula rufa feed on live insects.
 One interesting fact about Vespula rufa is that the queen policing occurs in the species, and that worker policing occurs at much lower rates than other species in the genus Vespula.
 There are predators and parasites of the species.
 The species goes through a series of events before leaving the nest.

 Taxonomy and phylogeny

 Vespula rufa is a member of the genus Vespula.
 Within the genus, this species is most closely related to Vespula squamosa.
 Other species in Vespula include V. germanica, V. maculifrons, and V. vulgaris.
 Outside of the genus, Dolichovespula is the next most closely related genus.
 The northern red-banded yellowjacket was referred to as V. intermedia in North America.
 This differs from typical Red Wasps, V. rufa, of the western Palearctic that have ivory rather than yellow markings.
 Eastern Palaearctic populations also have ivory markings and this form has been called V. rufa schrenckii.
 Due to the variability of the brownish markings, which can be seen from specimens throughout its range, V. intermedia has become equivalent to V. rufa schrenckii.
 However, pale-marked populations also occur within the range of the V. rufa in Scandinavia and Central Asia.
-There are various wasps within the ‘subspecies’ of V. rufa, including Vespula acadica, however they are now viewed as little more than colour forms rather than formal taxa, and the species is regarded as monotypic.
+There are various wasps within the 'subspecies' of V. rufa, including Vespula acadica, however they are now viewed as little more than colour forms rather than formal taxa, and the species is regarded as monotypic.

 More recently, it has been proposed that V. rufa is a Palearctic species and that the name Vespula intermedia be resurrected for the Nearctic species, this name was originally coined as V.r. var intermedia by Robert du Buysson in 1905.